ahmdmhd/s2dm/.migration/docs/setup-guide.md

 ### 2. Configure Repository Variables

-The workflow supports optional configuration for the `s2dm` commands through GitHub repository variables.
+The workflow supports optional configuration for the `s2dm-publish` action through GitHub repository variables.

 Go to your repository → Settings → Secrets and variables → Actions → Variables tab, and add: